sdkuker/RealmWeb/readme.txt

 8) Added several character defense attributes and descriptions.
 The are: bracersBonus, ringBonus, magicalItemBonus, martialProwessBonus, terrainAwarenessBonus, zenMasterBonus, calisthenicsBonus.
 These were all included in the characters defensive calculations like total defense, etc.
+9) Added the 'must parry' column in combat.
+It's just a number that doesn't factor into any calcuation or carry over to the next round.
+Every round starts at zero regardless of the value from the previous round.